DanieleGioia/PerishableDCM/README.md

 flagPrint = True
 ```

-provides insight on each step of the simulation.
+provides insight into each step of the simulation.
 E.g.,

 ```None
  day 407